sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

     make -j 1
     sudo make install

-- notice the `--add-module=../nginx-rtmp-module` argument, the path must point correctly to the cloned module
+- Notice the `--add-module=../nginx-rtmp-module` argument, the path must point correctly to the cloned module
-- (optional) replace -j 1 with the amount of cpu's on your computer to accelerate the compilation
+- (Optional) replace -j 1 with the amount of cpu's on your computer to accelerate the compilation

-## 2. create nginx configuration file
+## 2. Create nginx configuration file

 __rtmp module config__

 An application in nginx means an rtmp endpoint
-basic uri syntax: `rtmp://nginx_host[:nginx_port]/app_name/stream_name`
+Basic uri syntax: `rtmp://nginx_host[:nginx_port]/app_name/stream_name`
-we will be using `stream` as our stream name so our endpoint will be: `rtmp://localhost/show/stream` Which will later be available as `http://localhost:8080/hls/stream.m3u8`
+We will be using `stream` as our stream name so our endpoint will be: `rtmp://localhost/show/stream` Which will later be available as `http://localhost:8080/hls/stream.m3u8`

 For good HLS experience we recommend using 3 seconds fragments with 60 seconds playlist.